imgix/imgix.js/README.md

 imgix.config.sizesAttribute = 'data-sizes';
 ```

-<a name="custom-input-attributes"></a>
 ### Custom Input Attributes

-imgix.js defaults to pulling its data from the `ix-src`, `ix-path`, `ix-params`, and `ix-host` attributes.
-If you'd like to use custom input attributes, you can specify them by changing some configuration settings.
-This can be useful if you're concerned about W3C compliance.
+`imgix.js` defaults to pulling its data from the `ix-src`, `ix-path`, `ix-params`, and `ix-host` attributes.
+If custom input attributes are desired, they can be specified by changing some configuration settings.
+This can be useful if, say, there is a concern about W3C compliance.

 Using `<meta>` tags: